KCDQYaniss/SARemix-Installer/README.md

 ThirteenAG and Junior_Djjr for Essentials, Mixsets, Improved Streaming, OpenLimitAdjuster and VehFuncs

-If any of you wants me to remove the mods from here, contact me on Discord : yanisselt
+If any of you wants me to remove the mods from here or if I forgot someone in the credits, contact me on Discord : yanisselt

 ![screenshot](https://github.com/user-attachments/assets/b3adf851-30ef-406c-bdbb-36e53d9c60fc)